yosunlu/Cassandra-Based-Weather-Data-Platform/README.md

     - volumes: "./nb:/nb" maps local nb directory to the one in the container
     - note that the first container (p6-db-1) will run the cassandra script, essentially connecting the three containers; the first container also runs jupyterlab on port 5000, and exposes it to the host machine

 Now enter "127.0.0.1:5000" at your browser.
 This should be the jupyterlab page.
-Note that occasionally you'll need to clear the cache for the page the appear.
+Note that occasionally you'll need to clear the cache for the page to appear.

 # Files